Graphene-based detectors for directional dark matter detection: Introduction

 \section{Introduction}

-A variety of independent astrophysical observations on galactic and cosmological scales strongly indicate that more than 80\% of the matter in our Universe is in a form of nonluminous, nonbaryonic dark matter~\cite{Rubin:1970zza,Tyson:1998vp,Refregier:2003ct,Allen:2002eu,Bennett:2012zja}.
-The nature of dark matter remains to date a deep mystery, and its identification is one of the major outstanding problems in both astrophysics and particle physics.
-Many theoretical extensions of the standard model of particle physics predict new types of stable, charge neutral particles that could be candidates for dark matter~\cite{Bertone:2004pz}.
-At present the leading dark matter candidates are weakly interacting massive particles (WIMPs).
-They have mass in the range ${\sim\!1}~\mathrm{GeV}/c^2-1~\mathrm{TeV}/c^2$ and only couple weakly to ordinary standard model particles.
+A wide range of independent astrophysical observations on galactic and cosmological scales strongly indicate that more than 80\% of the matter in our Universe is in a form of nonluminous, nonbaryonic dark matter (DM)~\cite{Rubin:1970zza,Rubin:1980zd,Tyson:1998vp,Refregier:2003ct,Allen:2002eu,Bennett:2012zja,Ade:2013zuv}.
+The nature of DM remains to date a deep mystery, and its identification is one of the major outstanding problems in both astrophysics and particle physics.
+Many theoretical extensions of the standard model of particle physics predict new types of stable, charge neutral particles that could be candidates for DM~\cite{Bertone:2004pz,Feng:2010gw,Bertone:2018krk}.
+At present the leading DM candidates are weakly interacting massive particles (WIMPs).
+They are predicted to have mass in the range ${\sim\!1}~\mathrm{GeV}/c^2$--1~$\mathrm{TeV}/c^2$ and couple only weakly to ordinary standard model particles.
 Theoretical studies show that galactic WIMPs have promising prospects for direct detection~\cite{Bergstrom:2012fi}.

-If WIMPs constitute the dark matter halo of our Galaxy, which is assumed to be nonrotaing in the Galactic rest frame, the fact our Solar System revolves around the Galactic Center implies that halo WIMPs in the vicinity of the Earth may be directly detectable through their elastic scattering off atomic nuclei in terrestrial detectors~\cite{Goodman:1984dc}.
+If WIMPs constitute the DM halo of our Galaxy, which is assumed to be nonrotaing in the Galactic rest frame, the fact our Solar System revolves around the Galactic center implies that halo WIMPs in the vicinity of the Earth may be directly detectable through their elastic scattering off atomic nuclei in terrestrial detectors~\cite{Goodman:1984dc}.
 In particular, the observed nuclear recoil events are expected to exhibit annual modulation as a result of Earth's orbital motion around the Sun~\cite{Drukier:1986tm,Freese:1987wu,Freese:2012xd}.
-For decades numerous experiments have been designed for direct detection of WIMP dark matter~\cite{Baudis:2012ig,Schumann:2015wfa}.
-While there is so far no conclusive evidence for WIMP detection, experimental limits on the elastic WIMP-nucleon scattering cross section for various WIMP masses have been obtained~\cite{Schumann:2015wfa}.
+For decades numerous experiments have been designed for direct detection of WIMP DM~\cite{Baudis:2012ig,Undagoitia:2015gya}.
+The DAMA/LIBRA experiment has recently reported observations of annual modulation with high statistical significance~\cite{Bernabei:2013xsa,Bernabei:2018yyw}.
+The modulation is consistent with a WIMP signal, but seems not compatible with the null results from the competing LUX~\cite{Akerib:2016vxi} and XENON~\cite{Aprile:2017iyp,Aprile:2018dbl} experiments.
+While there is so far no conclusive evidence for WIMP detection, experimental limits on the elastic WIMP-nucleon scattering cross section for a wide range of WIMP masses have been obtained~\cite{Akerib:2016vxi,Aprile:2017iyp,Aprile:2018dbl}.
 The situation at the moment is more intriguing than perplexing and calls for further experimental and theoretical investigations.